|Writing Specialist:||Kate Stoker|

-Again this fall, the Writing Clinic offered workshops on grammar, punctuation, and usage to help Lawyering Process students prepare for the proficiency test.
+Each fall, the Writing Clinic offers workshops on grammar, punctuation, and usage to help Lawyering Process students prepare for the proficiency test.
 Click here to see the workshop materials.

 - Core Grammar for Lawyers

 The Writing Clinic e-mails weekly Writing Tips to all first year students.
 These brief tips address common writing problems in student papers, including some of the topics that are covered on the proficiency test.
-The tips are also posted under the Writing Tips link on the Writing Clinic TWEN page.
+The tips are also posted on the Writing Clinic TWEN page.